jrnickell/smash-up-die-nasty/Constitution.md

 All unselected players will be available for blind bidding using the owner's Free Agent Auction Budget.
 Each owner will receive 1000 credits in the host application to place bids on available players.
 Waivers will process every week on Wednesday and Saturday the first year.
-After the move to Sleeper, the FAAB will be implemented according to what is supported by the platform.
+After the move to Sleeper, the FAAB will be $100 and $0 bids will be allowed.
+This should make it easier to think of your FAAB budget in terms of percentage.

 ## Trades